smichaelsen/melon-images/Readme.md

 ### Auto Render

-To render the reponsive image with the correct cropping use the **ResponsivePictureViewHelper**:
+To render the responsive image with the correct cropping use the **ResponsivePictureViewHelper**:

 ```
 <html